Quick Setup Guide

 The configuration options, such as maxActive, is configurable for your use case.
 Please see the servlet engine configuration manual for more options and details regarding the

 Resource tag entry.
 In addition, it may be required to set and configure some more adapters in order to communicate with another web server such as Apache Web Server.

 Installation of NeuroKernel on a servlet container is pretty straight forward.
 Decompress the NeuroKernel archive or deploy it as WAR file if possible.
 Do not install NeuroKernel on the ROOT path.
 It is important to choose another path so that the sessions do not get mixed up with other web application contexts.
 When first run from the designated web application, kernel starts in setup mode.
 It will guide you through the installation of NeuroKernel.
 If you already set up NeuroKernel on another machine, setup program will automatically switch to normal kernel mode.
 This is done by controlling the database tables and the license entries.
 The setup application may be initiated again if database is deleted.

-It possible to write a custom display manager by extending
+It possible to write a custom system manager by extending

 dspmgr application in the application registry.
-The guide to writing a display manager can be found in Writing Display Manager if needed.
-Display manager is also used for remote login.
-This means that when someone wants to remote login to your server from a work station, your login screen served by your custom display manager will be executed and displayed to the remote user.
+The guide to writing a system manager can be found in Writing System Manager if needed.
+System manager is also used for remote login.
+This means that when someone wants to remote login to your server from a work station, your login screen served by your custom system manager will be executed and displayed to the remote user.